Terminal colours are tricky

 I prefer to use the “shell script” method, because:

-The main advantage I can think of for configuring colours in your terminal emulator is that, if you use a popular terminal emulator, there are probably a lot of nice terminal themes out there that you can choose from.
-I think there are some more advantages I’m not thinking of though.
+- if you use a popular terminal emulator, there are probably a lot more nice terminal themes out there that you can choose from

 Okay, so let’s say you’ve found a terminal colorscheme that you like.
 What else can go wrong?